a11ywatch/sidecar/README.md

 ## Packages exposed

-The following packages can be imported to use directly to extend the A11yWatch suite.
+The following packages can be imported to use directly to extend [A11yWatch Lite](https://github.com/a11ywatch/a11ywatch).

 1. [`@a11ywatch/core`](https://github.com/a11ywatch/a11ywatch-core)
 1. [`@a11ywatch/mav`](https://github.com/a11ywatch/mav)